hjk789/NXEnhanced/README.md

 ## Disclaimers

-I have no affiliation with NextDNS Inc., I'm just a user of their service.
+I have no association with NextDNS Inc., I'm just a user of their service.
 NX Enhancer is a completely voluntary work.
 There are no warranties.

 ## License

-- You can download a copy and run this software as is.
+- You can view the code, download a copy and run this software as is.
 - You can suggest changes, either by opening issues or by doing pull requests.
 - You can link to this repository's homepage (https://github.com/hjk789/NXEnhancer).
 - You can modify your copy for personal use, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
 - You can't do any other action not allowed in this license.
-For any questions, please contact me.
 It can happen that I forgot to add permission to some other action.
 If you are unsure whether you may or may not do something, please contact me.